Recording

 Panel overlay system

-Named columns below the browser viewport with live-updating text.
-Fixed or auto-width layout.
+Named columns below the viewport with live-updating text.
+Custom width and height per panel.
 Smart scrolling keeps the active line visible.
+Supports custom bg_color and opacity for transparent or coloured overlays.

 📖